sentenz/convention/about/comment.md

 - XXX
   > Warn other programmers of problematic or misguiding code, e.g. [technical dept](technical-dept.md).

+- NIT
+  > Some style points that would improve the code, but are not mandatory.

 ## See also

 - Wikipedia [comment](https://en.m.wikipedia.org/wiki/Comment_(computer_programming)) article.